dev-foo-bar/chrome-remote/README.md

 ## Alternatives

-* long complicated xdotool command - but if you are on wayland you are doomed
+* long complicated xdotool command for X11 based systems - but if you are on wayland you are doomed